Why the Jones Act Matters for Louisiana Seamen

 - Untrained crew or captain

-If you work in the maritime industry in or near Louisiana and are considering utilizing the benefits provided in by the Jones Act, call the Louisiana personal injury attorneys at Arnold & Itkin at (888) 493-1629.
+If you work in the maritime industry in or near Louisiana and are considering utilizing the benefits provided by the Jones Act, call the Louisiana personal injury attorneys at Arnold & Itkin at (888) 493-1629.
 We are experienced in this area of law and have won billions of dollars for our clients.
 Arnold & Itkin wants to be the team to fight back against the large maritime companies and strive toward making the industry a safer place.

 Call our Louisiana Jones Act lawyers today for help at (888) 493-1629.
 Your consultation is free, confidential, and will help you easily discover what your options are.